architecture-first/boa-showcase/docs/programming/Concepts.md

 ![](images/Concepts/boa-general-documentation-Concepts-Roles.drawio.png)

 The roles are implemented by separate Actors.
-With this approach, an Actor such as the Retail Manager can access a database that is inaccessible to the customer.
+With this approach, an Actor such as the Retail Manager can access a database that is inaccessible to the Customer.
 The Retail Manager can still interact with the Merchant just like the Customer can.
-The Retail Manager may send different messages though.
+Though the Retail Manager can interact with the Merchant it may send different messages.

 ## Proactive

 ![](images/Concepts/boa-general-documentation-Concepts-Proactive.drawio.png)

-The Actors should be proactive.
+The Actors are designed to be proactive.
 In the diagram above, the request/response interaction would start at step 1 and end at step 2.
 In the proactive approach, the Actor should perform additional value-add behavior if possible.
-In this case, the Merchant is suggesting products to the Customer as the Customer looks at a particular product.
+In this case, in steps 3, 4 and 5 the Merchant is suggesting products to the Customer as the Customer looks at a particular product.
 This is likely to happen in real life with human interactions.
-We want to model for the same behavior.
+We want to develop the Actor with similar behavior.

 Periodically, the Merchant checks the inventory status to see if any changes are needed.
-This can help prevent the "running out of product X" problem that can occur if similar logic doesn't exist at all.
+If some inventory is low the Merchant will order some replacement items.

 ## Error Handling

 ![](images/Vision/boa-general-documentation-Vision-Error-Handling.drawio.png)

-Error handling in a distributed environment is more difficult than in a monolith.
+Error handling in a distributed environment is more difficult than it is in a monolith.
-Errors have to be handled in the microservice and also propagated back the interested party, such as a user or technical support.
+Errors have to be handled in the microservice and also propagated back the interested party, such as a user or Technical Support.

 In BOA, an exception is caught by the platform and naturally sent to the Vicinity Monitor as well as the original caller.
-The Vicinity Monitor ('channel: VicinityMonitor') is a Redis channel that can be monitored by subscribing.
+The Vicinity Monitor ('channel: VicinityMonitor') is a channel that can be monitored by subscribing.

 The exception is also naturally logged.
-As in a Convo, the attribute that binds the exception to the request is the request ID.
+As in a conversation, the attribute that binds the exception to the request is the request ID.

 ```java
         Object proceed = null;